EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 * Conversely, the response to the PKCS#10 request MAY be a reference to the enrolled certificate rather than the certificate itself.
 The EST-oscore server MAY in the enrolment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.

-## RPK-based Trust Anchors {#RPK-TA}

-A trust anchor is commonly a self-signed certificate of the CA public key.
-In order to reduce transport overhead, the trust anchor could be just the CA public key and associated data (see {{terminology}}), e.g., the SubjectPublicKeyInfo, or a public key certificate without the signature.
-In either case they can be compactly encoded, e.g. using CBOR encoding {{I-D.ietf-cose-cbor-encoded-cert}}.
-A client MAY request an unsigned trust anchors using the /rpks function (see {{dist-rpks}}).

-Client authentication can be performed with long-lived RPKs installed by the manufacturer.
-Re-enrollment requests can be authenticated through a valid certificate issued previously by the EST-oscore server or by using the key material available in the Implicit TA database.

-TODO: Sanity check this.
-Review the use of Implicit TA vs. Explicit TA.

 # Protocol Design and Layering
 EST-oscore uses CoAP {{RFC7252}} and Block-Wise {{RFC7959}} to transfer EST messages in the same way as {{RFC9148}}.
 Instead of DTLS record layer, OSCORE {{RFC8613}} is used to protect the EST payloads.
 DTLS handshake is replaced with EDHOC {{I-D.ietf-lake-edhoc}}. {{fig-stack}} below shows the layered EST-oscore architecture.